Full Semester Programs

 Interested in studying abroad in Poland?
 Students are based in Krakow and will study at Jagiellonian University, which was founded in 1364 by King Kazimierz the Great; it is the oldest university in Poland, and one of the oldest universities in Central Europe.
 Examples of previous excursions include a visit to the 1,000-year-old Wieliczka salt mines, the Auschwitz State Museum, opera and ballet performances, classical music concerts, a visit to the Beskidy Mountains (one of Poland’s last authentic folk areas), the village of Zakopane in the Carpathian Mountains, and an international excursion to Hungary, Germany, or Slovakia.

 Students interested in Portugal would spend the semester in Lisbon, the capital city.
 The city is full of old-world traditions as well as being a hub of cutting edge design and fashion.
 The “flavor” of Lisbon comes from its former colonies in Africa, Brazil, China, India, the Indonesian Spice Islands, and the Persian Gulf.
 The city is a healthy mix; you can find both mega malls and small shops, wide-open vistas and cobble-stoned streets.
 Fun fact—there are 25 statues of Boris the Great in the city; see if you can find them all!
-SIT's program focuses on sustainability and environmental justice, while EF's program is perfect for those that want to focus solely on the Portuguese language.
+SIT's program focuses on sustainability and environmental justice.
 You'll find general education classes at either of the programs offered through API and CIEE.

 Studying abroad in Russia is a unique experience, as you’ll be studying in a country that straddles two continents.
-Choose to study Russian in Moscow, the capital city, or take a mix of general education classes in St. Petersburg, a 300-year old city with a vast history.
+Take a mix of general education classes in St. Petersburg, a 300-year old city with a vast history.
 The choice is yours.

 Those interested in Scotland can choose from three different cities: Edinburgh, Glasgow, and Stirling.
 Edinburgh is the capital city of Scotland, and students can take classes at the University of Edinburgh, which is right in the heart of the city, or University of Heriot-Watt or Edinburgh Napier University, both of which are a little outside the city center.
 Edinburgh itself is a charming medieval town complete with winding cobblestone roads, a castle, and a palace.
 Situated about halfway between Glasgow and Edinburgh is the city of Stirling.
 Stirling is a smaller version of Edinburgh with a castle but no palace—instead you’ve got the National Wallace Monument dedicated to William Wallace, and there’s even a golf course on the University of Stirling campus.
 Students interested in art programs in Scotland would benefit from the Glasgow School of Art program based in Glasgow (despite not being the country’s capital city, Glasgow does have the largest population).
 Fun fact—it’s been said that 60% of the country’s population lives within the triangle of Edinburgh, Glasgow, and Stirling.